modin-project/modin/docs/flow/modin/core/execution/ray/implementations/pandas_on_ray/index.rst

 the user query to the :meth:`~modin.core.io.text.CSVDispatcher._read` method of :py:class:`~modin.core.io.text.CSVDispatcher`, where the query's parameters are preprocessed to check if they are supported by the execution (defaulting to pandas if they are not) and computes some metadata common for all partitions to be read.
-Then, the file is split into row chunks, and this data is used to launch remote tasks on the Ray workers via the :meth:`~modin.core.execution.ray.common.RayTask.deploy` method of :py:class:`~modin.core.execution.ray.common.RayTask`.
+Then, the file is split into row chunks, and this data is used to launch remote tasks on the Ray workers via the :meth:`~modin.core.execution.ray.RayTask.deploy` method of :py:class:`~modin.core.execution.ray.RayTask`.
 On each Ray worker, the :py:class:`~modin.core.storage_formats.pandas.parsers.PandasCSVParser` parses data.
 After the remote tasks are finished, additional result postprocessing is performed, and a new query compiler with the data read is returned.